-While some of the reported research in the field has implied some of the elements in our theory the theory itself has not been appropriately tested.
-Some studies fail to use a measure of religiosity common to all three groups making it difficult to precisely compare the impact of religiosity from group to group.
-Second, even when a common measure of the independent variable was employed, researchers have tended to report correlations rather than unstandardized regression coefficients. the latter being the more appropriate statistic for across-group comparison of impact.
+Although some of the reported research in the field has implied some of the elements in our theory, the theory itself has not been appropriately tested.
+First of all, some studies fail to use a measure of religiosity common to all three groups making it difficult to compare precisely the impact of religiosity from group to group.
+Second, even when a common measure of the independent variable was employed, researchers have tended to report correlations rather than unstandardized regression coefficients, the latter being the more appropriate statistic for across-group comparisons of impact.
 Third, the small number of Jews in the American population results in a small Jewish sample size even in some of the larger studies.
 As a result, interreligious comparisons of mean fertility scores involving Jews are somewhat unstable as are any intra-Jewish comparisons.
-Fourth and finally, we have reason to believe that some of the effects of "folk religion" have been distorted and/or masked by confounding interactive effects of educational attainment, age, marital duration and generation in the United States.
-The sample we are exploiting (see below) is considerably more homogeneous on these variables thus in effect "controlling out" many of the possible complex interactions.
+Finally, we have reason to believe that some of the effects of "folk religion" have been distorted and/or masked by confounding interactive effects of educational attainment, age, marital duration, and generation in the United States.
+The sample we are exploiting (see the following) is considerably more homogeneous on these variables and, thus, in effect "controlling out" many of the possible complex interactions.

 Nevertheless, the scant research findings previously reported offer suggestive, though clearly inconclusive, evidence in support of our hypothesis.
 Among Catholics, repeated studies report a direct association between religiosity and fertility.
-Thus, Westoff and Bumpass (1973) found that frequency of taking communion predicts number of children born.
+Thus, Wilson and Bumpass (1973) found that frequency of taking Holy Communion predicts number of children born.
 Westoff and Potvin (1966) found that attending Catholic high schools and colleges is a strong predictor of number of children desired.
-They later reported (1967, p.14-21) that selectivity (i.e., the selection of children with religious upbringing) is more important than college experience in determining the family belief system of Catholic women in denominational and non-sectarian colleges.
+They later reported (1967, pp. 14-21) that selectivity (i.e., the selection of children with religious upbringing) is more important than college experience in determining the family belief system of Catholic women in denominational and nonsectarian colleges.
 Freedman and Whelpton (1950) found a direct association between Catholic church attendance and expected total births.
-In a later study, Freedman, Goldberg and Bumpass (1965) show that regularity of church attendance predicts both number of children born and expected number of children.
+In a later study, Freedman, Goldberg, and Bumpass (1965) show that regularity of church attendance predicts both number of children born and expected number of children.
 (Interestingly, and oddly enough, they do not present an analysis of their non-Catholic sample with respect to the effects of religiosity, if any.)
 Bumpass and Westoff (1969) find that "active" Catholics want more children.

-While the impact of religiosity upon fertility is clear among the Catholics, a much weaker (or no) relationship generally obtains in studies of Protestants.
-Freedman, Whelpton and Campbell (1959) find no relationship between Protestant church attendance and fertility.
+Although the impact of religiosity upon fertility is clear among the Catholics, a much weaker (or no) relationship generally obtains in studies of Protestants.
+Freedman, Whelpton, and Campbell (1959) find no relationship between Protestant church attendance and fertility.
 Freedman and Whelpton (1950) report little relationship between religious interest and Protestant fertility in Indianapolis.
 Bumpass and Westoff (1969) report very small differences in the number of children desired and completed parity between "active" and "other" Protestants in their national sample.

-For reasons noted above, comparable data on the Jews is virtually lacking.
+For reasons already noted, comparable data on the Jews are virtually lacking.
 In their study of the Jews of Providence, Goldstein and Goldscheider (1968) report mean fertility by "denomination" (i.e., Orthodox, Conservative, and Reform).
-They find that among first generation Jews, those who identify themselves as Orthodox have the largest families, followed by Conservative and Reform Jews in that order.
-In the second generation the Orthodox have the smallest families, with Conservative and Reform equal.
-In the "older" third generation (i.e., couples with largely completed fertility) the Conservative have the smallest families with Orthodox and Reform of equal size.
-The second and third generation differences are small (0.2 of a child).
+They find that among firstgeneration Jews, those who identify themselves as Orthodox have the largest families, followed by Conservative and Reform Jews, in that order.
+In the second generation, the Orthodox have the smallest families, with Conservative and Reform families equal in size.
+In the "older" third generation (i.e., couples with largely completed fertility), the Conservative have the smallest families with Orthodox and Reform of equal size.
+Second- and third-generation differences are small (= 0.2 child).